 - Know your company's policy and procedures on how to handle this situation. - Greet everyone who enters your business, thieves try to remain unnoticed. - Conduct frequent inventories of merchandise and equipment. - Look inside boxes and other items to ensure they do not contain hidden merchandise. - Watch shoppers who seem nervous or pick up random items with no interest. - Watch for shoppers who alter or switch price tags. - For a camera to be useful, it needs to provide good quality images with high resolution and be in good working order.
-Also, post the name and phone number of the person who can access the system near the monitor(s) if the video is secured with a password. - Notice shoppers who appear nervous or are unseasonably dressed.
+Surveillance video recordings should always be recorded from a separate secured area, inaccessible to criminals or employees without a security function. - Notice shoppers who appear nervous or are unseasonably dressed.